-We are pleased to announce that in the Fall 2021, Weill Cornell Medicine is expanding its PhD program, in Physiology, Biophysics, and Systems biology (PBSB) to a new site at Houston Methodist Academic Institute, the education and research arm of Houston Methodist.
-This partnership extends the 16-year academic affiliation between WCM and Houston Methodist to provide graduate training.
+We are pleased to announce that Weill Cornell Medicine has expanded its PhD program, in Physiology, Biophysics, and Systems biology (PBSB) to a new site at Houston Methodist Academic Institute, the education and research arm of Houston Methodist.
+This partnership extends the 17-year academic affiliation between WCM and Houston Methodist to provide graduate training.

 Students and WCGS faculty at Houston Methodist will engage in WCGS’ curriculum via remote programming, with visits to New York City for program retreats and graduate school events, with thesis research undertaken at Houston Methodist.
 In turn students and faculty based in New York City will benefit from Houston Methodist faculty expertise and state-of-the-art facilities and technology for their own research.
 This collaboration will enhance the experience of students and faculty at both locations, promote scientific interactions, and add diversity to our student body.

 As the home of the Texas Medical Center - the largest medical city in the world, Houston has become an epicenter for innovation in translational biomedical research.
 The Houston Methodist Academic Institute was designed to be collaborative in order to focus on multi-disciplinary, translational research at the intersection of traditional disciplines to develop treatments with ready applicability to human disease.
 The Academic Institute brings interdisciplinary, cross-institutional teams together to take on challenges that cannot be solved with just one technology or perspective.

 Houston Methodist is located in the heart of the world’s largest medical complex and life science ecosystem, home to 60+ medical institutions serving more than 10 million patients annually and 20 colleges and universities with $867 million in NIH funding.
 To further cultivate this environment, the City of Houston is making a significant investment in an "Innovation corridor," spanning from the Medical Center to Midtown Houston.
 In the spirit of this growth, Weill Cornell Medicine has solidified their partnership with the Academic Institute with the launch of the Graduate PhD Program.
 Visit Houston Methodist's website to see the faculty in the program and see additional information.